hustcc/webhookit/README.md

 > **pip install webhookit**

 Python 2 / 3 are all supported.
-After install, you can get an command name `webhookit` and `webhookit_config` in your system.
+After install, you can get two commands named `webhookit` and `webhookit_config` in your system.

 # 2. Usage